Making a Diagnosis of Rheumatoid Arthritis

 There may be a need to change occupation or reduce working hours; for further information see the NRAS guide for people with RA and their employers, which cover aspects of fatigue, benefits and driving (DVLA) advice.
 The ‘Access to Work’ programme can also be used to provide practical support for adjustments needed to return to work.

 On another practical note, footwear is also important; comfortable, air-cushioned shoes (such as Hotter, Ecco or Clarks Springer sandals) will help.
 Try to avoid slip-on shoes, slippers or bare feet as this can put more stress on the joints.
 Don’t be afraid to ask for advice.
 Fatigue may be a problem but try to continue with hobbies and develop new ones.

 Many patients will also look for ways to help their condition themselves through diet, exercise and complementary therapies.
 Further information about this is available in other articles, in the lifestyle section of the NRAS website.

-Fortunately, the management of RA has undergone a revolution in care during the past decade, and continues to be an area of great research interest, with many new treatments currently in trial stages.
-There is now a much greater medical understanding of the disease, better ways to assess disease activity, and, for the first time, targeted biological therapies that have a real prospect of inducing disease remission.
+Fortunately, the management of RA has undergone a revolution in care during the past decade and continues to be an area of great research interest, with many new treatments currently in trial stages.
+There is now a much greater medical understanding of the disease, better ways to assess disease activity, effective strategies such as treat to target and, for the first time, targeted therapies that have a real prospect of inducing disease remission.

-Despite these advances, recent studies have shown that it can sometimes be difficult for people in the early stages of rheumatoid arthritis to access the health care that they need.
-If you are concerned that you may have RA, you should consult your GP about referral to a specialist.
+Despite these advances, recent studies have shown that it can sometimes be difficult for people in the early stages of rheumatoid arthritis to access the healthcare that they need.
+If you are concerned that you may have RA, you should consult your GP about getting relevant blood tests and subsequent referral to a specialist.
 Likewise, if you are currently receiving care but are concerned that it isn’t working as well as you need it to, you should also discuss your concerns with your GP or rheumatologist.